-The static comp challenge is a series of three challenges to keep you working that HTML/CSS muscle.
-You will be asked to recreate a static comp, with each growing in complexity.
-For each challenge, you’ll be given a static comp and asked to recreate it.
+The static comp challenge is a challenge to get you working that HTML/CSS muscle.
+You will be asked to recreate a webpage based off of the provided static comp.
 Don’t worry, we’ll give you a bit of creative license, however the objective is to build something that respects the integrity of the original design.
 Once you get into the workforce - building out comps that reflect the designer’s choice in layout, spacing, font, imagery, and color to the smallest detail is a requirement.

 Things to Note